 Coaches and players can dramatically improve the likelihood of a summer ball experience being productive by making players are placed on teams where they can thrive.
 There needs to be good coaching and access to gyms to keep training during the summer season.
 And, they need to monitor innings and pitch counts, and educate players on staying out of trouble and on task.
 Showing up in the fall unprepared is not an option.
 And, just as importantly, it may mean these players need to start a bit more slowly with fall ball after taking the month of August off from throwing.

 Players can also play a portion of the season, or opt to find a league where they might only pitch 3-4 innings once a week.
 The rest of the week can be planned around training to prepare for the fall season.
-This is a very popular option among those players who have moved to Massachusetts to train at Cressey Performance during the summer, as the Boston area has a lot of summer baseball leagues in which pitchers can get innings.
-The days are free for training, and all the games are at night; it’s a great developmental set-up.
+This is a very popular option among those players who have moved to train at Cressey Sports Performance during the summer, as both our facilities are located near multiple summer baseball leagues in which pitchers can get innings.
+The days are free for training, and all the games are at night; it's a great developmental set-up.

 Players might also opt to simply take the summer off altogether, giving themselves two months off from late May or early June (depending on post-season play) through the middle of August.
 They'd then start a throwing program to be ready for the start of fall ball, effectively making their "throwing year" September-May/June.
 The summer months would effectively be an off-season devoted to strength and conditioning that would prepare them for the 8-10 months of throwing that would follow.
 This option affords two significant, but often overlooked benefits:

 a.
 The overwhelming majority of throwing would be done with the college pitching coach, so players wouldn't be as likely to learn bad habits in the summer while on their own.